fauna/graphql-workshop/content/building/forms-updates/index.md

 Select *Save* to save your access control rules.
 Now, users can only modify or delete their data from your front end.

-In this chapter, you learned how to apply fined-grained access control to your data.
-In the next chapter you learn more about custom resolvers and Fauna Query Language (FQL).
+In this chapter, you learned how to apply fine-grained access control to your data.
+In the next chapter, you learn more about custom resolvers and Fauna Query Language (FQL).